 Content Writer vs Copywriter

 Even though the resources I presented to you state that there are clear differences between a copywriter and a content writer, I don’t believe that’s the case.
-In fact, I believe the term “content writer” was created as a way to differentiate brand copywriters from direct response copywriters.
+I believe the term “content writer” was created to differentiate brand copywriters from direct response copywriters.

 Drawing from the information in the articles mentioned above, as well as my experience as a direct response copywriter, here are three reasons why the “content writer vs copywriter” debate is more of a “brand copywriter vs direct response copywriter” debate:

 One of the (supposed) main differences between content writers and copywriters is that copywriters look to sell stuff while content writers want to engage an audience.
-But truly, they both look to achieve the same goal: to persuade an audience.
+But truly, they both look to achieve the same goal: to persuade.

 The copywriter might be known for using the written word to sell products and services – but they do so much more.
 Copywriters sell ideas, companies, and causes while selling their offers.
 They look to connect with their market at once, so they can engage in a negotiation.
 While the content writer – who may not be looking to sell anything – also presents ideas or causes in their writing, looking to connect and engage with their audience.

-Copywriters and content writers may go about it a bit differently, but they both look to achieve the same goal at the end – to have you believe in a certain concept.
+Copywriters and content writers may go about it a bit differently, but they both look to achieve the same goal at the end – to persuade you into trusting a certain concept.

 Despite what the content writing community might say, both copywriters and content writers use the same techniques when writing their pieces.
 They both use headlines, lead/introductory paragraphs, body copy, and closing statements.